 - The ISO 3166 code for the United Kingdom is GB.
 UK is reserved, but not allocated, by ISO for the United Kingdom.

 In some cases, there may be differences in the derived location of users between AppsFlyer and other platforms, even if other platform uses Digital Element to resolve IP addresses.
 Possible reasons for location discrepancy are:

 - Database updates: to enable fast attribution, AppsFlyer resolves the IP addresses into location data internally.
 AppsFlyer fetches the global map from Digital Element periodically and not in real-time.
 If AppsFlyer and the other platform fetch Digital Element data at different times this can explain differences.

-- ISP changes: Digital Element databases change rapidly as ISPs change their IP mappings.
+- ISP changes: Digital Element databases change rapidly as service providers (ISPs) change their IP mappings.

 - Different plans/methods: Digital Element offers different package plans based on the required level of granularity.
 Other platforms using different Digital Element packages or different methods for defining a device's ID, may provide different results.